 Students must successfully complete six modules including one compulsory research module and a dissertation.
 The pass mark for all taught modules and the dissertation is 50 per cent.
 Each module is assessed by coursework (some modules have a written examination).
 All students must also successfully complete a clinical placement.

-Applicants must have a professional qualification in Nursing, Midwifery or Allied Health and Social Care Services.
+Applicants must have a professional qualification in Nursing or Midwifery.
 They shall normally hold a relevant 2.2 Honours degree or above, or equivalent qualification acceptable to the University.

 Applicants with a 3rd Class Honours degree (or equivalent qualification acceptable to the University) will be considered on a case-by-case basis, if they can demonstrate appropriate experience with in-service training, acceptable to the School.